-The overall goal of Dane County's mechanical harvesting program is to cut and harvest Eurasian water-milfoil and other nuisance over abundant vegetation to help provide for reasonable use of the lakes for boating, fishing and swimming, while preserving the health and balance of the lake ecosystem.
-During periods of high water, harvesting of plants in the Yahara River between lakes Waubesa and Kegonsa becomes the highest priority to reduce the extent and duration of flooding.
+The overall goal of Dane County's mechanical harvesting program is to cut and harvest nuisance and over abundant aquatic vegetation to help provide for reasonable use of the lakes for boating, fishing and swimming, while preserving the health of the lake ecosystem.
+During periods of high water, harvesting of plants in the Yahara River between lakes Waubesa and Kegonsa becomes the highest priority toincrease the flow in the river by reducing the friction from of the plants..
+This allows improved water level management for the lake levels.
 Aquatic plant growth varies from lake to lake and year to year.
 Dane County staff evaluate plant growth conditions and recommend appropriate harvesting in response, within the limits of the plan harvesting priority areas and DNR permit.
 In times of heavy plant growth, local residents often advocate for additional harvesting in their areas, harvesting longer into the season (into the fall), or dedicating a harvester for a particular waterbody.
 County managers balance staff and harvesting equipment resources and priorities with needs and ecological conditions countywide.
-Local groups or individuals have the option of contracting with the permit and pending staff and equipment availability.

 Dane County holds annual training sessions for new and returning harvester operators before the harvesting season begins.
 In that training, permanent and seasonal staff receive instruction on many topics including aquatic invasive species prevention protocols, plant identification, and communications.
-The Lakes Management Supervisor oversees the day-to-day operations of the staff, directed by the Lakes crew leader who is informed of plant conditions and harvesting needs by the Plant Scout.
-Particular concerns with a water body; deep versus shallow harvesting; collection of plant fragments from harvesters, plant self -fragmentation, and boat propellers etc. are all considered in plan implementation.
+The Lakes Management Supervisor oversees the day-to-day operations of the staff, directed by the Lakes crew leader who is informed of lake conditions and plant harvesting needs by the Water Resources Planner.
+Particular concerns with a water body;; collection of plant fragments from harvesters, plant self -fragmentation, and boat propellers etc. are all considered in plan implementation.

 Working closely with the Wisconsin Department of Natural Resources, the Dane County Land and Water Resources Department has developed harvesting priority maps that are included in many of the aquatic plant management plans and referred to in DNR harvesting permits issued to Dane County.
-Not every area that is identified for potential harvesting on the map will be harvested in any given harvesting season if there is little to no plant growth, because attention to higher priority areas does not permit it, or due to budget constraints.
+Not every area that is identified for potential harvesting on the map will be harvested in any given harvesting season if there is little to no plant growth,.
 Harvester operators are instructed not to cut and remove plants outside of harvesting priority areas identified on these maps, unless authorized by their supervisor in consultation with the Wisconsin Department of Natural Resources.